mpenet/hayt/docs/intro.md

 a way to prevent this is using `apply-map`.

-It takes a generated prepared query with its arg vector containing keywords for placeholders and maps the supplied map to it.
+It takes a generated prepared query with its arg vector containing keywords for value placeholders and maps the supplied clojure map to it.

 ex:
 ```clojure